ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 --- abstract

-This document retires the use of SHA-1 within DNSSEC.
+This document deprecates the use of the RSASHA1 and RSASHA1-NSEC3-SHA1 algorithms for the creation of DNSKEY and RRSIG records.

 --- middle